 The military grant-in-aid is limited to World Campus students because it is financially supported by Penn State World Campus and its academic partners.

 Are personnel "in-active status" or military spouses and family members eligible for the military grant-in-aid?

 The military grant-in-aid is limited to the servicemember and their spouse.

 How do I apply for the military grant-in-aid?

 The Military Grant-in-Aid Form must be completed and submitted to the Penn State World Campus each semester that the student wishes to receive the military grant-in-aid.
 The form must be received by Penn State within seven days from scheduling for course(s).
 Because the form requires signatures, a hard copy needs to be returned to Penn State.
 Applicants may choose to:

 - scan and email to [email protected]

 - mail to Bursar, Penn State World Campus, 128 Outreach Building, University Park, PA, 16802-7012

 What is the value of the military grant-in-aid?

-The current value of the military grant-in-aid would lower the tuition to $324 per credit hour.
+The current value of the military grant-in-aid would lower undergraduate tuition for the 2017-18 academic year to $332 per credit hour.
+When combined with Military Tuition Assistance (TA), the remaining student investment is $82 per credit.
 The value of the grant is subject to change in accordance with University tuition rates (which typically happens on an annual basis).